 Prices can increase for a number of reasons.

 - Higher cost to the manufacturer is one of the most common causes of a price increase, and you will see the difference passed on to you at the pharmacy.

 - Shortages can affect prices.
 If a popular medication isn’t widely available, the price may spike (sometimes temporarily, sometimes not).
 Shortages can be due to manufacturing issues, higher demand than expected or a shortage of the active ingredient, among other causes.

 - GoodRx finds prices from many different sources to provide Americans with the best savings.
 Occasionally, prices from these sources experience rate changes.

 Unfortunately, there is no regulation requiring manufacturers, distributors or pharmacies to disclose the reason for their pricing, and there may not always be a clear-cut answer as to why a certain medication’s price has increased.

 What can I do?

 We never want there to be any surprises when you pick up your prescription, so we always recommend checking GoodRx every time you fill (or refill) a prescription.
-To make sure you still get the lowest price available, simply check prices on GoodRx and print out a new coupon the next time you fill your prescription.
+To make sure you still get the lowest price in your neighborhood, check prices on GoodRx.com and print out a new coupon each time you fill a prescription.
 If you have our mobile app, just ask your pharmacist to enter the new coupon information you find on the app.

 I found a better price at another pharmacy.
 How do I switch pharmacies?